NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0001/readme.md

 Rabbit Request For Comment Process
 ==================================

-Rabbit software must be designed in close collaboration our end-users.
+Rabbit software must be designed in close collaboration with our end-users.
 Part of this process involves open discussion in the form of Request For Comment (RFC) documents.
 The remainder of this document presents the RFC process for Rabbit.

 History & Philosophy
 -------------------

 NNF RFC documents are modeled after the long history of IETF RFC documents that describe the internet.
 The philosophy is captured best in [RFC 3](https://www.rfc-editor.org/rfc/rfc3)

-> The content of a NWG note may be any thought, suggestion, etc. related to the HOST software or other aspect of the network.
+> The content of a [...] note may be any thought, suggestion, etc. related to the HOST software or other aspect of the network.
 Notes are encouraged to be timely rather than polished.
 Philosophical positions without examples or other specifics, specific suggestions or implementation techniques without introductory or background explication, and explicit questions without any attempted answers are all acceptable.
-The minimum length for a NWG note is one sentence.
+The minimum length for a [...] note is one sentence.
 >
 > These standards (or lack of them) are stated explicitly for two reasons.
 First, there is a tendency to view a written statement as ipso facto